-Egg allergy is caused when the body mistakes the proteins found in egg as harmful, and tries to attack them, causing allergic symptoms.
-It can sometimes be to all forms of egg, or just ones which aren’t thoroughly cooked.
-It can also be sometimes just to the egg white, the yolk, or both.
+Egg allergy happens when the body mistakes the proteins found in eggs as harmful invaders and tries to attack them, causing allergic symptoms.
+An egg allergy can be to all forms of egg, or just eggs which aren’t thoroughly cooked.
+People can be allergic to just the egg white, just the yolk, or both.

 Who gets it?

-Egg allergy is more common in infants and children than in adults.
-Around 1 in 100 infants and children are thought to have an egg allergy, and whilst 80% will ‘grow out’ of this by the time they are five years old, 20% will continue to be allergic to egg as an adult.
+Egg allergy is more common in young people than in adults.
+Around 1 in 100 infants and children are thought to have an egg allergy, but 80% will ‘grow out’ of it by the time they are five years old.

 Why does it happen?

-Nobody really knows why an egg allergy affects a certain person, but allergies do have a genetic link meaning that if others in your family have an allergy then it is more likely that you or your child will have an allergy.
+Nobody really knows what causes egg allergy, but allergies do have a genetic link.
+This means that if others in your family have an allergy, it's more likely that you or your child will have an allergy, too.

 What should you do if you think your child has an egg allergy?

-If you think that your child might have an allergy to egg then it is important not to give them egg again until you have spoken to a GP.
-Your GP may want to do several things; they may do a skin prick test (SPT) or a blood test (called a RAST).
-Sometimes they might ask you to avoid all egg from their diet to see if symptoms go away, and then add it back in (under medical supervision) to see if symptoms return.
+If you think your child might be allergic to egg, it's important not to give him or her egg again until you have spoken to a GP.
+Your GP may want to do a skin prick test (SPT) or a blood test (called a RAST).
+Sometimes they might ask you to keep all egg from your child's diet to see if symptoms go away, and then add it back in (under medical supervision) to see if symptoms return.

 Is there a treatment?

-The only treatment is to avoid egg.
-Some people need to avoid all egg whilst others may be able to eat egg which is thoroughly cooked, this depends on how severe the allergy is.
-As many children with an egg allergy will ‘grow out’ of it, your GP may suggest trying egg with your child (under medical supervision) after a period of time not eating it but you should wait until they suggest this.
+The only treatment for this allergy is to avoid egg.
+Some people need to avoid all egg, and others may be able to eat egg which is thoroughly cooked; this depends on how severe the allergy is.

 What do you need to avoid?

-As well as avoiding eggs on their own, eggs can also be found in many different products such as: cakes, meringues, biscuits, pastries, pasta, batter or breadcrumbs, ice-creams, cheeses, Quorn, chocolates and some processed meat products.
+Eggs on their own are fairly easy to avoid, but don't forget that eggs are also found in lots of different products: for instance, cakes, meringues, biscuits, pastries, pasta, batter or breadcrumbs, ice-creams, cheeses, Quorn, chocolates and some processed meat products all contain egg.

 - Egg powder